 - Ranger Programs – Interpretive talks Monday through Thursday on the hour, 11 am to 5 pm.
 You can even become a Junior Ranger!

 Perry’s Victory Monument is also included in the Island Fun Pack as one of the featured attractions.
 You can also visit several other attractions, such as Perry’s Cave, the Butterfly House, Heineman’s Winery, the War of 18 Holes, and the Lake Erie Islands Nature & Wildlife Center.
+You might want to get a Put-in-Bay golf cart rental to travel between all these attractions!
 The Island Fun Pack also provides discounted rates on transportation for the Island Tour Train, Miller Ferry, and the downtown Put-in-Bay Bus.
+So get on a Put-in-Bay ferry and head over to the island today!

 Perry’s Victory Monument Rates